 - Brown materials are carbon-rich items that provide energy to the microorganisms in the pile and give compost its light, fluffy body.
 Typical brown items are wood-based or fibrous: dry leaves, branches, stems, sawdust, tree bark, shredded newspaper, corn stalks, wood ash, and pine needles.

 - Green materials are nitrogen-based waste materials.
 They provide amino acids and proteins needed for the bacteria and fungi to do their job.
-Manures*, food scraps, coffee grounds, green leaves, and grass clippings are excellent nitrogen-rich green materials.
+Food scraps, coffee grounds, green leaves, and grass clippings are excellent nitrogen-rich green materials.

 Pro Tip: A simple rule of thumb is to make sure the compost pile is approximately 2/3 “brown” materials and 1/3 “green” materials.